Modbury: Shilstone

-In the parish, just outside the village of Modbury, is Shilstone Manor, a restored Georgian manor house on the estate of Silfestana, a property listed in the Doomsday Book, also known as "Shivelston".
-At the time of the Doomsday Book it was in the demise of Osbern de Salceid.
+In the parish, just outside the village of Modbury, is Shilstone Manor, a restored Georgian manor house on the estate of Silfestana, a property listed in Domesday Book, also known as "Shivelston".
+At the time of Domesday Book it was in the demise of Osbern de Salceid.
 The Hill family (originally "de la Hille") owned the estate from the late 14th century, notably Judge Robert Hill and his son Robert Hill II, Sheriff of Devonshire, until around 1614 when the fortunes of that branch of the Hill family had declined, the estate was acquired by the Savery family, whose members included members of Parliament, and who were engaged in both farming and trade.

 In the 20th century the house had fallen into disrepair and was being used as a farmhouse.
 In the early 2000s it was restored to its Georgian glory.
 The restoration won several awards including Country Life's ‘Restoration of the Century’ award and The Georgian Group's ‘New Building in the Classical Tradition’ award for restoring the "1800 remodelling of mediaeval house".
 The historic gardens at Shilstone have also been restored.

-The English inventor, Thomas Savery, was born about 1650 at the old medieval manor at Shilstone.
+The English inventor Thomas Savery, who invented a pioneering steam pump, was born about 1650 at the old medieval manor at Shilstone.